mdabdulripon/sql-database/README.md

-Enviorments
+Enviorments:
 - Need to up and running the [SQL Server](https://www.microsoft.com/en-us/sql-server/sql-server-downloads).
 - To interact with the database download [SQL Server Management Studio](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15)

-SQL abbreviation
+SQL abbreviation:
 - RDBMS: Relational Database Management System.
 - ANSI: American National Standards Institute
 - ISO: International Organization for Standardization

+SQL Clause:
-#### The SELECT statement is used to select data from a database.
+- The SELECT clause is used to select data from a database
-#### The WHERE statement is used to filter records.
+- The WHERE clause is used to filter records
+- The ORDER BY keyword is used to sort the result-set in ascending (ASC) or descending (DESC) order.
+- The INSERT INTO clause is used to insert new records.

 #### Operators in The WHERE Clause
 **Operator**     | **Description**